azizyilmaz/digital-wallet-project/README.md

 # digital-wallet-project

 This project is a multi-module Maven-based Spring Boot application managing digital wallet operations.
-It covers core features such as financial transactions, wallet management, user roles, and authentication.
+It covers core features such as financial transactions, customer management, wallet management, user roles, and authentication.

 ---